 1284.01 PERMISSION OR DENIAL

-Conditional uses may be permitted or denied by the Board of Township Commissioners after recommendations by the Planning Commission in accordance with the criteria and provisions of this chapter.
+Conditional uses may be permitted or denied by the Board of Township Commissioners after recommendations by the Planning Committee in accordance with the criteria and provisions of this chapter.

 Applications for conditional uses shall be filed with the Zoning Administrator and shall be accompanied by: